I finally caved and bought Ryzen 3000. Why?

 I might do a follow up post on this subject some day, because I feel there is more to be explored.

 I love AMD in the year of 2019.
 I'm thrilled to see how they turned things around.
 I've also become a huge fan of their CEO, Lisa Su.
 I've watched alot of her interviews and presentations on YouTube and I love her.
 She seems like a nice, calm, smart, reasonable and genuine CEO.
-No bullshit.

 I remember building my cousin a PC of couple of years ago and I nagged him many times to see if he couldn't come up with a bit more money so we could go on Intel instead.
 But no, he had to settle for something really terrible that he can barely game on nowadays.
 I think its an A10 or something.